We Rose from Your Bed with the Sun in Our Head

-We Rose from Your Bed with the Sun in Our Head is the second double and eighth live album by American experimental rock band Swans.
+We Rose from Your Bed with the Sun in Our Head is the eighth live album by American experimental rock band Swans.
 The album was recorded in New York City, Berlin, Germany and Melbourne, Australia during the Swans World Tour of 2010-2011.
 Only 1,000 copies of the album were sold, and each was numbered and signed personally by frontman Michael Gira.
 The album was released to help support the upcoming Swans album, The Seer.

 Seven bonus tracks, demos to be featured on their upcoming album The Seer, were also released.
 It was re-released in 2012 as a 2-CD deluxe digipack without the bonus tracks.